-Bubbles or cavities predominantly occurring at the outside of the casting or just below the surface of flake, nodular or vermicular graphite cast iron, malleable cast iron, and cast steel castings.
+Bubbles or cavities predominantly occurring at the outside of the casting or just below the surface of flake, nodular or compacted graphite iron, malleable cast iron, and cast steel castings.

 Pin holes occur individually and over a large area and can affect all casting sections.
 In many cases they are not visible until after machining, but always with the naked eye.